Candidates Tournament 2016: Qualifiers

 There were five different qualification paths to the Candidates Tournament.
-In order of priority, these were: loser of the World Chess Championship 2014 match, the top two finishers in the Chess World Cup 2015, the top two finishers in the FIDE Grand Prix 2014–15, next two highest rated players (average FIDE rating on the 12 monthly lists from January to December 2015, with at least 30 games played) who played in Chess World Cup 2015 or FIDE Grand Prix 2014–15, and one player nominated by the organizers (Agon).
+In order of priority, these were: the loser of the World Chess Championship 2014 match, the top two finishers in the Chess World Cup 2015, the top two finishers in the FIDE Grand Prix 2014–15, the next two highest rated players (average FIDE rating on the 12 monthly lists from January to December 2015, with at least 30 games played) who played in the Chess World Cup 2015 or FIDE Grand Prix 2014–15, and one player nominated by the organizers (Agon).

-FIDE gave the qualifiers until January 11 to decide upon participation and sign the contract, and all accepted even though Veselin Topalov was open in his dislike of Moscow as a location.
+FIDE gave the qualifiers until 11 January to decide upon participation and sign the contract, and all accepted even though Veselin Topalov was open in his dislike of Moscow as a location.
 Topalov did not attend the opening ceremony, leaving himself open to a forfeiture of 5% of his prize money to each of FIDE and the organizers, by 3.11.2 of the Regulations.

-The ratings and rankings in this table are taken from the March 2016 FIDE list.
+The ratings and rankings in the table are taken from the March 2016 FIDE list.
 They are provided for information purposes only, and were not used for seeding.
-Notable highly ranked players who did not qualify include Vladimir Kramnik, a former World Champion and the world number 2 as of March 2016, and Maxime Vachier-Lagrave, the world number 5.
+Notable players who did not qualify include Vladimir Kramnik, a former World Champion and the world number 2 as of March 2016, and Maxime Vachier-Lagrave, the world number 5.
 The age column is in years as of 15 March 2016.
-FIDE uses a country-diversion system, so that Svidler and Karjakin, similarly Nakamura and Caruana, are paired together in rounds 1 and 8, to avoid conflicts in late rounds, as seen in the pairings.
+FIDE used a country-diversion system, so that Svidler and Karjakin, similarly Nakamura and Caruana, were paired together in rounds 1 and 8, to avoid conflicts in late rounds, as seen in the pairings.